SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/USERMANUAL.md

 Key Features

 1. **Interactive Drawing Interface:** The user can define nodes, trains with their routes and attributes to create a comprehensive Netzgrafik.
-The editor offers an user-friendly drag-and-drop interface, allowing the user to easily draw the Netzgrafik and position the nodes.
-This has a direct impact on the graphical edge progression, such as trainrun sections and transitions.
-The Netzgrafik always remains clear and easy to read.
-Additionally, connections between trains within a node can be defined using drag-and-drop.
-This intuitive function simplifies the creation and customization of the network layout.
+The editor offers an user-friendly drag-and-drop interface that allows to easily draw the entire Netzgrafik.
+When a node is repositioned (moved), the edge paths of all train segments at the node are redrawn using a heuristic to minimize the number of overlapping edges.
+This ensures that the network graph is always clear and easy to read.
+Additionally, connections between trains can be drawn using drag-and-drop.
+This intuitive feature simplifies the creation and customization of the network layout.

 2. **Graphic timetable (Streckengrafik):**
    All lines (trainruns) defined in the Netzgrafik can be transferred into a graphical timetable